 PdG is the urine metabolite of progesterone — the hormone released only after ovulation occurs and is necessary in making the uterus “sticky” enough to allow for an embryo to implant.
 Studies show that implantation most commonly occurs on days 7 through 10 past peak fertility, with the most common implantation day being day 9 past peak.
 This means having elevated levels during that window is critical for supporting implantation.

 In fact, PdG is so important that recent studies show that elevated and sustained PdG levels during the luteal phase increase chances of successful pregnancy from just 19% to 92%!
-That’s a pretty powerful hormone.
+That’s a pretty powerful hormone marker.

 So why do I need to take all 4 Proov PdG tests?

 Great question!
-Simply put, without all 4 PdG tests we cannot get a good enough picture of your overall ovulation quality to confirm whether or not it was successful.
+Simply put, without all 4 PdG tests we cannot get a good enough picture to confirm whether or not it was successful.

 Let’s talk through an example: PdG levels can fluctuate day by day and have been known to dip slightly on 8 or 9 DPP, but will then increase again on 10 DPP.
 This pattern is super common and can still result in a successful ovulation, as long as you get a positive on 10 DPP.